llpeterson/applications/multimedia.md

 for this purpose, although SDP is the most common.

-Returning to the example, when the `invite` message arrives at the proxy, not only does the proxy forward the message on toward , but it also responds to the sender of the `invite`.
+Returning to the example, when the `invite` message arrives at the proxy, not only does the proxy forward the message on toward `princeton.edu`, but it also responds to the sender of the `invite`.
 Just as in HTTP, all responses have a response code, and the organization of codes is similar to that for HTTP.
 In [Figure 3](#sipeg) we can see a sequence of SIP messages and responses.

 <figure class="line">
 	<a id="sipeg"></a>